 Burlington is only a 50-minute drive from Stowe which enabled us to make an easy day trip.

-Our favorite thing to do was cycle the Burlington Bike Path that runs along the Lake Champlain shoreline.
+Our favorite thing to do was cycle the Burlington Bike and Waterfront Park that runs along the Lake Champlain shoreline towards Oakledge Park.

-It’s an 8 mile paved path popular for cyclists, runners and walkers, especially during summer, fall and spring, but the truly dedicated even get out there in winter.
+It’s an 8 mile paved Burlington Bike Path popular for cyclists, runners, and walkers, especially during summer, fall and spring, but the truly dedicated even get out there in winter.

 We didn’t do the whole path, but being mostly flat and paved this was an easy ride for our kids, with playgrounds and food places to stop at along the path for a rest.

-One place we stopped in at was Foam Brewers for a drink, an historic brick building in a great location along the Burlington waterfront.
+One place we stopped in at was Foam Brewers for a drink, a historic brick building in a great location along the Burlington waterfront.

 Take a stroll along Church Street Marketplace, the outdoor pedestrian shopping and dining mall which takes up four blocks of Church Street between Main and Pearl Streets.

-If you’re in town on a Saturday, the Burlington Farmers Market is popular with locals and visitors.
+If you’re in town on a Saturday, the Burlington Farmers Market is popular with locals and tourists.

-I hope this post gave you some ideas and helped with your travel planning to visit Vermont.
+I hope this guide gave you some ideas and helped with your travel planning to visit Vermont.
 It’s a gorgeous state and easy to get around in a short amount of time.

-So whether you’re looking for a one week or longer Vermont vacation as part of your New England road trip, this state is typically one of the best places to visit in the fall.
+So whether you’re looking for a one week or longer Vermont vacation as part of your New England road trip, this state is typically one of the most beautiful places to visit in the fall.